Millennials are redefining Customer Experience!

 Relevant and personalized communication matters more than ever:

 The demands of Millennial customers are very different from earlier generations.
 Communication with Millennials doesn’t mean abandoning print, nor the publishing processes around the print.
-In fact, the founding principle is to provide a relevant and personalized communication specific to every customer on any channel.
+In fact, the founding principle is to provide relevant and personalized communication specific to every customer on any channel.

 Companies must offer targeted, personalized communications across all available electronic as well as physical channels.
 To be millennial customer-centric, companies must be able to support real-time customer interactions in the Millennials’ digital and mobile-app driven world, enabling them to exert greater influence in all their interactions.
 To do this effectively, companies need to update their legacy IT systems.
 This involves integrating back-end systems, integrating customer databases and undertaking real-time data analytics.
 This will help ensure that every “touchpoint” includes content and messaging relevant to the customer or prospect’s situation, preferences, and interests.
 These communications have become critical points of engagement, not just to deliver one- way communications, but to fully engage with each customer.